hashgraph/hedera-json-rpc-relay/README.md

-# swirlds-json-rpc-bridge
+# Hashio

 # Building

 ### Pre-requirements

 You must have installed node (version 16) and npm.
 I also recommend installing the "prettier" plugin in IntelliJ.

 ### Steps